 Positive error messaging helps incentivize users to achieve a certain goal.
 Error messages should be clear and concise, conversational, and constructive.

-- Be constructive and help user take action
+- Be constructive and help the user take action.

 Be clear and concise

 Write error messages in an informative way that clearly articulates what went wrong in a few words.

 DoHelp users to understand the problem at a glance.

 Use conversational language that is neutral or positive.

 Don'tUse alarming language or colors that shame the user.

 Describe what went wrong and provide a path forward if possible.